Here are three ideas to celebrate the true meaning of Easter by Debbie Neufeld.

-A Basket Of Meaning
+A Basket of Meaning

 Bring this basket of Easter goodies to church with you for a “sweet” object lesson that kids will love!
 Weave the gospel message into your lesson as you tell what each object represents:

 - Easter grass — hay in the manger for baby Jesus;

-- Bag of gold or silvercovered chocolate coins — betrayal of
+- Bag of gold or silvercovered chocolate coins — betrayal of Jesus by Judas;

 - Chocolate rooster — Peter’s three-time denial of Jesus;